 Upon completion of this SG, the inspector should be able to:

-Describe each of the for an emergency response plan.
+Describe each of the emergency planning requirements for an emergency response plan.

-iscuss which emergency planning are risk significant.
+For an emergency response, discuss which emergency planning requirements are more risk significant.

-Explain the requirements for making changes to the Emergency Plans as presented in 10 CFR Part 40 10 CFR Part 70.
+Explain the requirements for making changes to the Emergency Plans as presented in 10 CFR Part 40 and 10 CFR Part 70.

-Discuss the limits for exposure to the general public during an event.
+Discuss the limits for exposure to the general public during an event (10 CFR 20.1301).

 TASKS

-Review pertinent of 10 CFR Part 40.31 10 CFR Part 70.22 to familiarize yourself with the information which must be contained in Emergency Plans.
+Review pertinent Sections of 10 CFR Part 40.31 and 10 CFR Part 70.22 to familiarize yourself with the information which must be contained in Emergency Plans.

-Review ection 8 of NUREG-1520 for contents of an Emergency Plan considered acceptable by license reviewers.
+Review Section 8 of NUREG-1520 for contents of an Emergency Plan considered acceptable by license reviewers.

-Meet with your supervisor, the person designated as a resource, or a qualified uel acility mergency reparedness Inspector to discuss any questions you may have as a result of these activities.
-Discuss the answers to the questions listed under the Evaluation Criteria section of this study guide with your supervisorthe person designated as a resource.
+Meet with your supervisor, the person designated as a resource, or a qualified fuel facility emergency preparedness Inspector to discuss any questions you may have as a result of these activities.
+Discuss the answers to the questions listed under the Evaluation Criteria Section of this study guide with your supervisor, the person designated as a resource, or a qualified fuel facility emergency preparedness inspector.

-DOCUMENTATION: Fuel Facility Emergency Preparedness Inspector Proficiency Level Qualification Signature Card, Item EP-1.
+DOCUMENTATION: Fuel Facility Emergency Preparedness Inspector Proficiency Level Qualification Signature Card, Item ISA-EP-1.

-(EP-2) Preparation and Evaluation of Radiological Emergency Plans
+(ISA-EP-2) Preparation and Evaluation of Radiological Emergency Plans

 PURPOSE:

-The purpose of this activity is to familiarize you with the criteria used by NRClicensed facilities to develop radiological Emergency Plans and improve emergency preparedness.
-Emergency Plans submitted under 10 CFR Parts 40 70 must include the planning listed in 10 CFR Parts 40.31 70.22.
+The purpose of this activity is to familiarize you with the criteria used by NRC-licensed facilities to develop radiological Emergency Plans and improve emergency preparedness.
+Emergency Plans submitted under 10 CFR Parts 40 and 70 must include the emergency planning requirements listed in 10 CFR Parts 40.31 and 70.22.

-COMPETENCY AREA: TECHNICAL AREA EXPERTISE
+COMPETENCY AREA: REGULATORY FRAMEWORK TECHNICAL AREA EXPERTISE

 LEVEL OF EFFORT: 16 hours